 The Router is an amazing travel backpack.
 It’s remarkably versatile – with multiple compartments, loads of pockets and a few attachment points, this is a backpack you will feel comfortable with both in the air and on the trail.

 It is a unisex backpack though, so there are no women’s specific features on it.
-However, it is not too large or too wide, so I think it should fit you just fine – the shape of the shoulder straps and torso length are the most noticeable on much larger backpacks.
+However, it is not too large or too wide, so I think it should fit you just fine – the shape of the shoulder straps and torso length is the most noticeable on much larger backpacks.

-This backpack features a TSA friendly 17″ laptop compartment in the back, with thick padding for great shock absorption.
+This backpack features a TSA-friendly 17″ laptop compartment in the back, with thick padding for great shock absorption.

 The main compartment is very spacious and has an internal zippered pocket.
 It’s large enough to fit clothes for a weekend trip, and you can fit everything else in the front compartment and the five external pockets.
-That front compartment features an organizer panel with a tablet sleeve, smartphone pocket and a bunch of other smaller slip and zippered pockets.
+That front compartment features an organizer panel with a tablet sleeve, smartphone pocket, and a bunch of other smaller slip and zippered pockets.